 Read our op-ed series on best practices to increase gender equity at the board level gathered from the June 2021 statewide symposium.

-View recordings of our State Symposium and Legislative Summit.
+View recordings of our previous events including the Board Profile Workshop, State Symposium, and Legislative Summit.